PetitCoinCoin/everybody-codes/2025_The_Song_of_Ducks_and_Dragons/stats.md

 I like when it's not just code, but also analyzing the input.
 Q14P3 was fun in that way!

 Q15 was epic!
 My best time for P1, second best for P2.
 It took me a whole day (literally) to get p3, and I still got 2 tiny points!
 Also, I discovered `operators` library and it is a nice discovery to handle operators and avoid big if/else structure.

+So happy with Q16.
+Fast solving, fast runtime!